 - Reputation and credibility: Research the company’s history and reputation to ensure they have a good track record.
 Trustpilot is a good resource for this.

 - Loan security: Find out what security the loan company requires and whether it’s appropriate for you.

 Which Banks Offer Bridging Loans?

 While many banks do offer bridging loans, they have grown more reluctant to lend since the financial crisis of 2007-2008.
-In many ways, this very situation fuelled the tremendous rise in alternative lenders who arose fill the gap in the bridging market.
+In many ways, this very situation fuelled the tremendous rise in alternative lenders who arose to fill the gap in the bridging market.